BasedHardware/omi/README.md

 - **Wearable Design**: Experience unparalleled convenience with ergonomic and lightweight design, perfect for everyday wear. -->

 ## Structure
-There are 2 different apps in these repositories located in different branches.
+There are 2 different apps in these repositories located in different branches and folders.
 Our goal is to merge them into one big project.

-[Standalone Branch](https://github.com/BasedHardware/friend/tree/Standalone): Standalone version of the app that doesn't require any hardware to use it.
-Try example [here](https://apps.apple.com/us/app/comind-real-world-notetaker/id6474986074) used by thousands of people
+- [Standalone Branch](https://github.com/BasedHardware/friend/tree/AppStandalone): Standalone version of the app that doesn't require any hardware to use it.
+Try example [here](https://apps.apple.com/us/app/comind-real-world-notetaker/id6474986074) used by thousands of people.
+Folder "AppStandalone"

-[AppWithWearable Branch](https://github.com/BasedHardware/friend/tree/AppWithWearable) Wearable-connected version of the app that requires the "Friend necklace" to use it
+- [AppWithWearable Branch](https://github.com/BasedHardware/friend/tree/AppWithWearable) Wearable-connected version of the app that requires the "Friend necklace" to use it.
+Folder "AppWithWearable"

-[Main Branch] Branch that contains firmware for SeeedStudio XIAO NRF52840 Sense Board
+- [Main Branch] Branch that contains firmware, hardware, designs and both apps

 ## Getting Started